turnerbenjamin/grid-cove/gc-front-end/docs/4. tests-by-user-story/user-story-1-tests.md

 - [x] US1-UDF-3: It should show a loading spinner when the isLoading prop is true
 - [x] US1-UDF-4: It should show disable all inputs when the isLoading prop is true
 - [x] US1-UDF-5: It should show errors where a list of errors are passed as a prop
+- [x] US1-UDF-6: It should disable the submit button when there are errors
-- [ ] US1-UDF-6: It should show call clearErrors after an update to a text box where the errors prop is truthy
+- [ ] US1-UDF-7: It should show call clearErrors after an update to a text box where the errors prop is provided

 ### Registration tests

 These tests are specific to the registration form configuration

-- [ ] US1-UDF-7: It should display the correct fields for registration when correct config prop provided
+- [ ] US1-UDF-8: It should display the correct fields for registration when correct config prop provided
-- [ ] US1-UDF-8: It should call onSubmit with the correct details when the submit button is clicked
+- [ ] US1-UDF-9: It should call onSubmit with the correct details when the submit button is clicked
-- [ ] US1-UDF-9: It should call onSubmit with the correct details when the enter key is typed
+- [ ] US1-UDF-10: It should call onSubmit with the correct details when the enter key is typed